exercism/python/exercises/practice/pig-latin/.approaches/sets-and-slices/content.md

 If so, the position is advanced to be one position after the found `u`.

-A slice is then taken from the position until the end of the word, plus a slice taken from the beginning of the word and stopped before the position, plus `ay`.
+A slice is then taken from the position until the end of the word, plus a slice taken from the beginning of the word and stopped just before the position, plus `ay`.
 That concatenated string is appended to the list, [break][break] is called to exit the inner loop, and execution returns to the outer loop.